BackDevelopers/backdevelopers-stackbit/content/pages/about-us.md

       competition comparisons without all the usual SEO jargon.
-In turn, you can make well-informed decisions on making a difference to the impact of your website on the search engines thus, increasing both visits to your website and conversions.Our Tactical approach keeps it all really simple and offers honest off-shelf prices rather than tailor-made crazy out-of-this-world budgets that most can’t afford. (you won’t pay for our 30 day holidays as an example)We are a google ads and seo specialist
+In turn, you can make well-informed decisions on making a difference to the impact of your website on the search engines thus, increasing both visits to your website and conversions.We are a google ads and seo specialist
     styles:
       self:
         height: auto